 Follow the signs through the main street of Avenue Del Tepozteco to the Tepozteco Pyramid.

-It is not the easiest of climbs being a distance of just over 2 miles with an elevation gain of over 1200 feet as you wind up the pathway that clings to the side of the mountain.
+It is not the easiest climb.
+It is just over two miles long and involves an elevation gain of over 1,200 feet as you wind up the pathway that clings to the side of the mountain.

-The pathway starts with a stone staircase then breaks into uneven stones and rocks all the way to the top, ensure that you have good walking shoes that grip as it can be quite slippery, especially after heavy rain.
+The pathway starts with a stone staircase and then breaks into uneven stones and rocks to the top.
+Ensure that you have good walking shoes that grip as it can be pretty slippery, especially after heavy rain.
 Nearing the top you will come to a set of narrow iron staircases, at this stage you are still a 5-minute climb away from reaching the top.

-It is free to climb the mountain but when you reach the top there is a small shed where you pay the entrance fee of 55 pesos, (USD3.00) there is also a small fee if you use a video camera.
+It is free to climb the mountain, but when you reach the top, there is a small shed where you pay the entrance fee of 95 pesos (USD4.70).
+There is also a small fee if you use a video camera.
 The breathtaking view is worth the climb.

-These little animals are known as Coati, and beware they are searching for food, it is wise not to feed or touch them.
-You will see them climbing in and out of the garbage bins searching for food scraps.
+These little animals are known as Coati.
+Beware: They are searching for food, so it is wise not to feed or touch them.
+You will see them climbing in and out of garbage bins,, searching for food scraps.

 To Travel Too Tip

-Ensure that you have proper walking shoes for the hike as well as plenty of water and sunscreen.
+Ensure you have proper hiking shoes and plenty of water and sunscreen.

 Tepoztlan Magico

-The township of Tepoztlan Mexico is known as one of the “Pueblos Magicos de Mexico“.
-The Mexican Government classifies “Pueblo Magico as towns that are considered special for its original roots, symbolic attributes, legends, history, significant events and the daily life of the locals.
+The township of Tepoztlan, Mexico, is known as one of the “Pueblos Magicos de Mexico“.
+The Mexican Government classifies “Pueblo Magico as a town that is considered special for its original roots, symbolic attributes, legends, history, significant events and the daily life of the locals.
 These towns still have the magic and mystical attributes that make them charming and interesting to visit”.
 Other examples of Pueblos Magicos de Mexico towns are Izamal and San Miguel de Allende.

 Where to Eat in Tepoztlan